textileio/go-foldersync/README.md

 ## Usage
 When a peer wants to bootstrap a new shared folder, to invite others, it has to
 run: `go run main.go util.go client.go -name bob`.
-This will create a new `Store` with an underlying new `Thread`, and will print an invitation link that other peers can use to join the shared folder.
+This will create a new `DB` with an underlying new `Thread`, and will print an invitation link that other peers can use to join the shared folder.

 Joining peers will run: